enfow/tutorials/multiprocessing_python/README.md

 Average execution time:    2.02362 sec
 ```

-- As you can see, all lines of the script runs again with `spawn` option(line 25).
+- As you can see, all lines of the script runs many times with `spawn` option(line 25).
 - So creating and running multiprocesses with `spawn` should be inside of the `if __name__ == "__main__"` clause.
 Otherwise, python raise the error as follows.

 ```bash